Explore Seychelles on a BUDGET

-A Solo Travelerr’s Guide for Exploring Seychelles on a Budget
+A Solo Traveller’s Guide for Exploring Seychelles on a Budget

 Seychelles is a gorgeous island nation located in the Indian Ocean which lies in South East Africa.
-One of the most popular honeymoon and couple destinations, this place is not much popular among solo travelers and backpackers as it is often seen as a ‘tad’ bit expensive.
+One of the most popular honeymoon and couple destinations, this place is not much popular among solo travellers and backpackers as it is often seen as a ‘tad’ bit expensive.
 But, I am glad that I didn’t let this deter me from visiting this place because truly, this has been one of the most beautiful countries that I have set foot in, till date.

 And I did it solo.
 Yes, it cost a bit more than other countries but it was still manageable in 75,000 INR for 15 days (including flights).
 I know it might seem like a lot but it was money well spent and I definitely don’t regret going here.